B2B Ecommerce Platform Comparison

 Your IT team will love the real-time SAP integration of Corevist Commerce.
 They won’t have to focus on data maintenance and bug fixes in ecommerce.
 Rather, they can go on managing the workload they already have.

-Corevist Commerce is 100% committed to GDPR compliance as a critical data processor.
-For more information, see this post—GDPR Roadmap for Corevist Clients.
+For our part, Corevist Commerce is 100% GDPR-compliant as a critical data processor.
+For more information, see this post—Corevist’s GDPR Compliance: What We’ve Implemented.

 SAP-integrated order management